Caleb-Irwin/vedgekit/README.md

 [vedgekit.calebirwin.ca](https://vedgekit.calebirwin.ca/)

-Vedgekit is a demonstration e-commerce site created to show issues with the front end of the Venxia e-commerce platform.
+Vedgekit is a demonstration e-commerce site created to show issues with the frontend of the Venxia e-commerce platform.
 It accompanies a [21-page report](./Venxia%20Report%20for%20Guild%20Stationers.pdf) that outlines issues and solutions.
 In the year since the report, many of the report's small user experience suggestions have been applied, while performance improvements are currently in progress.
 Vedgekit is effectively a new frontend for [test.shopofficeonline.com](https://test.shopofficeonline.com/), though in practice it handles its own sessions and has a separate backend.
 At present, Vedgekit is still at least twice as fast as Venxia by all relevant metrics (FCP, LCP, TTI).

 ## Tech Stack